hjongedijk/cloudinit-preinstall/README.md

 - Docker TCP (2375) is **unsecured** — only use on trusted networks.
 - After running, configure cloud-init in Proxmox (`user`, `password`, `ip=dhcp`) and **regenerate image**.
 - After enabling **getty@tty1** you can safely remove the serial port and set Display → **Default (VNC console)**.
+- ⚠️ **Security Reminder**: Always review and understand scripts before executing them on your server.
+Do not blindly run one-liners from the internet without inspection.

 ---